-- a) To maintain the stability and integrity of the finished creek profile. - b) To ensure the quality of water leaving the urban areas does not adversely impact upon the health of downstream environmental areas and watercourses. - c) To reduce the volume of stormwater run-off from the site. - To ensure stormwater runoff is adequately treated before it enters the riparian corridors.
+- a) To maintain the stability and integrity of the finished creek profile. - b) To ensure the quality of water leaving the urban areas does not adversely impact upon the health of downstream environmental areas and watercourses. - c) To reduce the volume of stormwater run-off from the site. - d) To ensure stormwater runoff is adequately treated before it enters the riparian corridors.

-- a) Trunk drainage works are provided as an initial stage of development of the release area. - b) Stability within the watercourses prevents bank erosion. - c) The stormwater management regime provides treatment trains including bio- retention swales and rain-gardens/basins to improve the quality of urban runoff and achieve a minimum percentage reduction of stormwater pollutants before it enters the creek channels.
+a) Trunk drainage works are provided as an initial stage of development of the release area.

+- b) Stability within the watercourses prevents bank erosion. - c) The stormwater management regime provides treatment trains including bio- retention swales and rain-gardens/basins to improve the quality of urban runoff and achieve a minimum percentage reduction of stormwater pollutants before it enters the creek channels.
 These are to be delivered at the timing necessitated by the adjoining development works. - d) The active playing fields, school site and neighbourhood centre incorporate on-site water quality treatment devices as part of their development.

-- a) Achieve Council's downstream stormwater quality objectives and performance measures in accordance with the Water Management Section of this Plan. - b) The locations of the corridors and water quality treatment devices are to be generally consistent with that represented as shown in the Water Cycle Management Strategy See Figure E7.6360. - c) The existing dam labelled VB2 (See Figure E7.6360) located in District Park 1 is to be reconstructed generally within the same area-location and function as a water quality treatment and detention facility.
-The reconstruction works will be required to achieve safe grades at the edges and meet water quality performance measures. - d) Design of stormwater detention basin labelled MB3 within the east west corridor must allow sufficient areas north and south of the basin to facilitate terrestrial fauna movement. - e) Dam reconstruction works should include, relocation of any important native aquatic fauna that currently use the dams, to restock the new waterbody after construction and/or their relocation to appropriate nearby habitat. - f) The stormwater treatment regime includes a treatment train to achieve the reduction of stormwater discharge and pollutants by including the following elements: - Rainwater tanks.
+- a) Achieve Council's downstream stormwater quality objectives and performance measures in accordance with the Water Management Section of this Plan. - b) The locations of the corridors and water quality treatment devices are to be generally consistent with that represented as shown in the Water Cycle Management Strategy See Figure E7.63. - c) The existing dam labelled VB2 (See Figure E7.63) located in District Park 1 is to be reconstructed generally within the same area and function as a water quality treatment and detention facility.
+The reconstruction works will be required to achieve safe grades at the edges and meet water quality performance measures. - d) Design of stormwater detention basin labelled xxx within the east west corridor must allow sufficient areas north and south of the basin to facilitate terrestrial fauna movement. - e) Dam reconstruction works should include, relocation of any important native aquatic fauna that currently use the dams, to restock the new waterbody after construction and/or their relocation to appropriate nearby habitat. - f) The stormwater treatment regime includes a treatment train to achieve the reduction of stormwater discharge and pollutants by including the following elements: - i.
+Rainwater tanks on each lot. - ii.

-- ii.
 Gross pollutant traps at discharge point to basins. - iii.
 Bio-retention raingardens - iv.
 Feature water bodies, with wetlands. - a) Detention basins including wet basins which have a component of permanent water bodies and dry bed detention basins. - g) Detention basins are to be located throughout the development to attenuate stormwater runoff as follows: - i.
-Three (3) of these detention basins (MB1, MB3, VB2) are proposed to be constructed as wet bed basins, over the top of permanent waterbodies. - ii.
-Two (2) detention basins (VB1 and VB4) are proposed as "dry bed" detention basins.
+Four (4) of these detention basins (MB1, MB3, VB2 and VB4) are proposed to be constructed as wet bed basins, over the top of permanent waterbodies.

+Jordinan Mooting ii.
+The remaining one (1) detention basins (VB1) is proposed as a "dry bed" detention basin.